 As it turned out, my letter sent in hopes that Bo Jackson would provide my research?

 That letter had been sent to the Kansas City Royals offices, during their off-season.

 Meanwhile, Bo was busy making history in Los Angeles on Al Davis’ Raiders.

 No harm, no foul.

 Until one day, late in that spring of ’88.

-Shortly after having turned the tender age of 12, I received the first handwritten note of apology of my life up to that point.
+Shortly after having turned the tender age of 12, I received the first handwritten note of apology in my life up to that point.

 It was from Bo Jackson.

-Its message, along with an additional autographed picture tossed into the manila envelope for good measure, were written on customized “BO” KC 16/LA 34 stationary to signify his split-desk sport duties.
-Then in Bo’s own handwriting, it simply read:
+Its message, along with an additional autographed picture tossed into the manila envelope for good measure, was written on customized “BO” KC 16/LA 34 stationary to signify his split-desk sport duties.
+Then, in Bo’s own handwriting, it simply read: